School child drinking water

 We are accelerating equitable WASH service access in schools by focusing on gender equality. and social inclusion.
 Additionally, we are facilitating the meaningful participation of marginalized groups by removing barriers, enabling decision-making and personal agency, and reinforcing positive and equitable social norms.
 This includes girl-friendly toilets, disability inclusion, appropriate student-to-latrine ratios, and piped-water systems over handpumps to ensure quality and inclusivity.

 Equitable and inclusive WASH services help ensure girls feel safe using the toilet facilities and they can confidently and hygienically manage their menstruation.
 Additionally, inclusive sanitation approaches ensure children with physical disabilities can access school toilets and handwashing facilities.
-In collaboration with Sesame Workshop, we’ve made WASH UP! more inclusive by representing children with disabilities in the materials and actively engaging more than 3,600 children with disabilities in the program.
+In collaboration with Sesame Workshop, we’ve made WASH UP! more inclusive by representing children with disabilities in the materials and actively engaging more than 3,600 children with disabilities in the programme.

 Reaching everyone, everywhere we work with sustainable WASH services